Health and Safety Consultants & Accreditation Experts

 News

-Top 10 Health And Safety Risks In Construction
+Top 10 Safety Risks In Construction

 The construction industry is a high-risk industry, accounting for a high percentage of major and fatal injuries in the workplace across the UK.

 Although effective measures have been put in place to make the industry safer, the nature of the industry still leaves a high level of risk.
+But what are the main health and safety risks in construction?
+Read our article to find out more!

 1. Slips, Trips, and Falls

-Slips, trips, and falls are some of the most common workplace injuries - accounting for around 40% of all reported industries.
+Did you know that slips, trips and falls account for around 40% of all reported injuries?
 However, the risk factor appears to increase in the construction industry.

 The HSE (Health and Safety Executive) reports that a couple of thousand workers are injured on construction sites per year, with an estimated 1,000 resulting in a fractured bone or dislocated joint.